 Federal court records (such as Medicare fraud) are easily searchable at Pacer (Public Access to Court Electronic Records, 10 cents/page. $2.40 per audio file of court hearings).
 Even malpractice cases can appear in federal court when patients and medical suppliers are in different states.

 A free archive holds many Pacer records, and Pacer cancels costs under $15 per calendar quarter, so you can do most simple searches without cost.
+Search tips.

 The doctors indicted by Medicare's fraud team appear in Pacer.
 The highest-volume surgeon for knee replacements is in Pacer as a co-defendant in one federal case in 2014, which became part of a settlement agreement.
 Patients can ask for information and decide if it matters to them.